UTNkar/moore/README.md

 9. Run `pip install -r dev-requirements.txt`
 10. Use `cd src` to enter the website directory.
 11. Run `./manage.py migrate` to initialize the database.
+12. Run `./manage.py compilemessages` to create all the translations.
-12. Run `./manage.py createsuperuser` to create an admin user. (if the ssn is not passed, the most likely fault lies with the db-credentials)
+13. Run `./manage.py createsuperuser` to create an admin user. (if the ssn is not passed, the most likely fault lies with the db-credentials)

 During development, you can run a test web server using `./manage.py runserver`.